jmyers7/book/_build/html/_sources/chapters/examples-of-rvs.md

 In this chapter, (most of) the descriptions of the families of probability distributions will follow the same pattern:

 1. I will begin by defining the distributions in abstract, purely mathematical terms.
-This includes a description of the parameters of the distributions and the range of the random variable, as well as formulas for the probability mass and density functions.
+This includes a description of the parameters of the distributions as well as formulas for the probability mass and density functions.

 2. I will show you several plots of probability mass and density functions, to help convey how different parameter settings affect the shapes of the distributions.